savdev-ua/kotusiks_app/README.md

 # Flutter Cat Facts

 This project is a Flutter application that uses different technologies and techniques to provide an engaging, informative, and fun user experience.
 The app fetches interesting cat facts from [CatFact Ninja](https://catfact.ninja/fact) and presents them alongside images sourced from [Cat as a Service (CATAAS)](https://cataas.com/cat).
-All cat facts are stored locally on the device using Hive DB.
+All liked cat facts are stored locally on the device using Hive DB.

 https://github.com/savdev-ua/kotusiks_app/assets/62287261/eecd84e6-7cbf-4a4d-9574-47200de7c00e